cloudfoundry/bpm-release/docs/runtime.md

 # Runtime Environment

-Crucible is explicit about the interface that it provides to your job.
+bpm is explicit about the interface that it provides to your job.
 If there is anything in this specification which is unclear or non-specific then please let us know so that we can be explicit about the interface and guarantees provided.